 Recycle Works – West

-All material becomes the property of the county.
+All material brought to Recycle Works West becomes the property of St. Charles County.
 We reserve the right to not accept, change fees, or stop accepting any items listed at any time and without advance notice.
+Electronics and other items showing water damage or dirt/debris may not be accepted.

 Please note: The Recycle Works facilities only accept payment in the form of cash and check (made payable to ST. CHARLES COUNTY GOVERNMENT).